Marion County Court Records

 In-Person Access

-Individuals who prefer to search records in person can visit the following offices:
+If you prefer to search records in person, you can visit either of these offices:

 Marion County Clerk of Courts